5 Causes of Painless Bright Red Blood in Stool & When to Worry.

 - Abdominal pain.

-Unfortunately, some types of polyps (called adenomatous polyps have the potential to turn malignant.
+Unfortunately, some types of polyps (called adenomatous polyps) can potentially turn malignant.

 5. Inflammatory bowel disease.